|On this page…|

 You can model solids of revolution using the SimMechanics™ Revolution shape.
 Examples of solids of revolution include cone and circular dome shapes.
 In this example, you model a simple solid with cone shape using the Revolution shape.
 For an example that shows you how to model a circular dome solid, see Model Dome.

 To represent the cone geometry, first identify its cross-section shape.
 This is the 2-D area that SimMechanics revolves to obtain the 3-D cone.
 Then, specify the cross-section coordinates in the Solid block dialog box.
-These coordinates, must satisfy certain restrictions.
-See Cross-Section Coordinates.
+These coordinates must satisfy certain restrictions.
+See Revolution and General Extrusion Shapes.

 The cone in this example has a trapezoidal cross-section.
 The figure shows this cross-section.

 The [0 0] cross-section coordinate identifies the reference frame origin for this solid.
 To place the solid reference frame at the cone tip, you by specify the coordinates so that the [0 0] coordinate coincides with the tip.
 By parameterizing the cross-section coordinates in terms of the relevant cone dimensions, you can quickly change the cone dimensions without having to reenter the cross-section coordinates.
 The figure shows the parameterized cross-section coordinates points.

 At the MATLAB® command prompt, enter smnew.
 A new SimMechanics model opens with some commonly used blocks.
 Delete all but the Solid block.

 In the Solid block dialog box, specify the following parameters.
 You later initialize the different MATLAB variables in a subsystem mask.

 Select the Solid block and generate a new subsystem, e.g., by pressing Ctrl+G.

 Select the Subsystem block and create a subsystem mask, e.g., by pressing Ctrl+M.